 “Black lives matter will come out and start a race war, but they won’t come out and deal with our race.”

-I honestly think that for this excellent video someone ought to give Mr. Kash Lee Kelly a solid gold medal.
+I honestly think that for this excellent video someone ought to erect a stature to Mr. Kash Lee Kelly.

 Not long ago, The Longevity Project, which studied over 1000 people from youth to death, loosely confirmed, among many other things, what for many seems a fairly obvious truth — namely: